-has the community order threshold been passed?

-Aggrava ting f ac tors --------- -------- ---- ------

-Previous convictions, having regard to a) the nature of the offence to which the conviction relates and its relevance to the current offence; and b) the time that has elapsed since the conviction

-Any steps taken to prevent the victim reporting an incident, obtaining assistance and/or from assisting or supporting the prosecution
+Aggravating factors Mitigating factors Statutory aggravating factors No previous convictions or no relevant/recent convictions Previous convictions, having regard to a) the nature of the Remorse offence to which the conviction relates and its relevance to the current offence; and b) the time that has elapsed since Previous good character and/or exemplary conduct the conviction Age and/or lack of maturity where it affects the Offence committed whilst on bail responsibility of the offender Other aggravating factors Mental disorder or learning disability, particularly where linked to the commission of the offence Location of offence Timing of offence Demonstration of steps taken to address offending behaviour Any steps taken to prevent the victim reporting an incident, obtaining assistance and/or from assisting or supporting the prosecution Previous good character/exemplary conduct is different from having no previous convictions.

-Presence of others, especially children

-Age and/or lack of maturity where it affects the responsibility of the offender

-Mental disorder or learning disability, particularly where linked to the commission of the offence

-Previous good character/exemplary conduct is different from having no previous convictions.
 The more serious the offence, the less the weight which should normally be attributed to this factor.
-Where previous good character/exemplary conduct has been used to facilitate the offence, this mitigation should not normally be allowed and such conduct may constitute an aggravating factor.
+Where previous good character/exemplary conduct has been used to facilitate the offence, this mitigation should not normally be allowed and such conduct may Failure to comply with current court orders Offence committed whilst on licence constitute an aggravating factor.
+Commission of offence whilst under the influence of alcohol or drugs Presence of others, especially children